 On the following day we will make landings – weather permitting – at two of the islands’ many magnificent wildlife spots.

 DAYS 16-18 AT SEA TOWARD SOUTH AMERICA.
-PORT MADRYN AND DISEMBARKATION
+USHUAIA AND DISIMBARKATION

 After a hearty farewell to vessel and crew, we disembark in the morning after breakfast.